 The information above is based on 30-year expectations developed with the consulting actuary and is part of the asset, liability, and investment policy of the North Carolina Retirement Systems.
 The long-term nominal rates of return underlying the real rates of return are arithmetic annualized figures.
 The real rates of return are calculated from nominal rates by multiplicatively subtracting a long-term inflation assumption of 3.05%.
 Return projections do not include any excess return expectations over benchmark averages.
 All rates of return and inflation are annualized.
-The long-term expected real rate of return for the Bond Index Pool as of June 30, 2018 is 1.5%.
+The long-term expected real rate of return for the Bond Index Pool as of June 30, 2019 was 1.4%.

 Discount rate.
-The discount rate used to measure the total pension liability was lowered from 7.20 % to 7.00% for the December 31, 2017 valuation.
+The discount rate used to measure the total pension liability was 7.00%.
 The discount rate is in line with the long-term nominal expected return on pension plan investments.
 The calculation of the net pension liability is a present value calculation of the future net pension payments.
 These net pension payments assume that contributions from plan members will be made at the current statutory contribution rate and that contributions from employers will be made at the contractually required rates, actuarially determined.
 Based on these assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of the current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.